 As baseline assessment of participants is carried out prior to randomisation, there is no risk of disclosure of treatment allocation to the assessor at the time.
 Use of remote assessments, initiated through automated email, will rule out any potential effects of assessors on assessments of outcomes at 10-week and 34-week follow-ups.
 The statistician analysing outcome data will remain blind to treatment allocation throughout the analysis, which will be conducted with groups indicated by an anonymised code.
-The senior statistician will be unblinded throughout.

-In the unlikely event that a participant has an adverse reaction within either treatment arm, unblinding may be necessary.
+In the unlikely event that a participant has an adverse reaction to either treatment arm, unblinding may be necessary.
 We will unblind researchers only when knowledge of the treatment arm is deemed essential to the management of the patient by their GP.
 Any unblinding will be recorded, although we do not expect any biasing influences on follow-up assessments given that these are conducted remotely and without direct contact with the researchers.